andreeaotet/maze-game-project/README.md

-# Agenda APP
+# Maze Game app

-A simple game of maze
+A simple game of maze.
+Users can play as single player.
+The challenge of the game is for the player to find their way out to the castle.

 ## Live Preview